ofiongston/Introduction-to-OpenGL/README.md

-This software draws a spinning cube using OpenGL.
+This software draws a spinning cube using OpenGL, SDL ang glm libraries.